 As we celebrate the American Worker this weekend, The Green Bay News Network hopes you will take time to enjoy family, neighbors, and friends.

 When we take such time for each other, we discover anew the true value of our labor.
 Whatever work we do, is part of our contribution to our community, our nation, and the world.

-Let’s appreciate each other and the many tasks, jobs, and accomplishments that have been successfully completed by American Workers!
+Let’s appreciate each other and the many tasks, jobs, and accomplishments that have been undertaken and successfully completed by American Workers!